 - The shoes have layered cushioning and a roomy toe box.

-- They are formal in style, and you can use orthotics in them.
+- They are formal in style and can accommodate orthotics.

 3